SamuelPavlik/SixLoadTester/README.md

 # SixLoadTester
-Command line tool for performance tests of REST endpoints.
+Command line tool for performance tests of REST endpoints that produces command line statistics of the performance test and a jfreechart line graph for response times over time.

 ## Build
 To build use ```mvn clean package```.
 The resulting jar file should be created in the ```target``` folder.